reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 On the other side is the individual report, the phenomenological experience of what it’s like to feel the waves of change, elation, mystery, and the reformation of personality.
-I thought it worthwhile to write up some “field notes”, as much for my future self as for anyone else, but I hope there’s something valuable in them for others, if only as historical artifacts that I can later read through and have pity on my former self for being so lost; or perhaps for others to read and maybe find some kinship from fellow lost traveller, a stand-in for a seasoned teacher patting you on the shoulder: _yes, what you're experiencing is normal_.
+I thought it worthwhile to write up some “field notes,” if only as historical artifacts that I can later read through and have pity on my former self for being so lost; or perhaps for others to read and maybe find some kinship from fellow lost traveller, a stand-in for a seasoned teacher patting you on the shoulder: _yes, what you're experiencing is normal_.

 ---

 My story is the one that has been said plenty of times: 27 years old, good job, good money, had mostly figured out how to Be an Adult.
-Conventional success, you get the picture.
-It's the last in the set of stepping stones that are laid out for us: high school, college, get a job, and then suddenly I find myself in an open forest glade without a map rereading _Alice in Wonderland_:
+Some amount of conventional success, you get the picture.
+It's the last in the set of stepping stones that are laid out for us: high school, college, get a job, and then suddenly I find myself in an open forest glade without a map, experiencing what Alice felt in _Alice in Wonderland_:

 > **Alice**: Would you tell me, please, which way I ought to go from here?
 >